Updated July 9, 2023

 A: There are several common causes of an itchy face.
 Some of them include dry skin, allergic reactions, insect bites, acne, and certain skin conditions.

-Q: What skin conditions can cause itching on the face?
+Q: What skin conditions cause itchy skin on the face?

 A: There are five common skin conditions that can cause an itchy face.
 These include eczema, hives, rosacea, psoriasis, and contact dermatitis.